Bath Bomb Recipe

 This is the mold that I used for the pot leaf bath kisses you see in the picture above.

-They turned out really well, I put 5 of these in a small organza bags and sold them for $2.00 a bag at the Christmas Craft Fairs.
+They turned out well, I put 5 of these into small organza bags and sold them at the Christmas Craft Fairs.

 They sold well as stocking stuffers.